romanvm/kodi.yatp/Readme.md

 # Yet Anoter Torrent Player

+**This project is not maintained any more!**

+My interests has changes and I don't have time or desire to develop or maintain this project.
+Feel free to do whatever you want with it within the terms and conditions of GPL v.3.

 Yet Anoter Torrent Player (YATP) is a torrent streaming video plugin for [Kodi](http://kodi.tv) mediacenter.
 It allows to watch video torrents in Kodi while downloading them in the background.
 The plugin can also be used a simple torrent-client.